cx-elchanan-arbiv/subtitles-ai/README.md

-# SubsTranslator 🎬
+# subtitles-ai 🎬

 > AI-powered video subtitle generation, translation, and burn-in tool with professional RTL support

-SubsTranslator is an advanced AI-powered video subtitle generation and translation system.
+**subtitles-ai** is an advanced AI-powered video subtitle generation and translation system.
 Built with `faster-whisper` for lightning-fast transcription and OpenAI GPT-4 for accurate multilingual translation, it features a sophisticated React frontend and robust Flask backend with async processing.

 The entire application is containerized using Docker with professional-grade Hebrew/RTL text support and intelligent model selection.